mirosimo/CSS---Examples/image-title-enlarge/README.md

 # Basic fetures
 * Is used one column grid.
 In the first row is placed image in second row is image description.
 * Image is flexible - when the browser window become too small, than the image size is decreased to fit to the window.
 * Possibility to enlarge an image - is done by javascript - the toggle function add's or remove's class **show-modal**.
-When the class show-modal is present than the modal window with enlarge image is visible css properties : show-modal: opacity: 1; visibility: visible;.
+When the class show-modal is present than the modal window with enlarge image is visible (css properties : show-modal: opacity: 1; visibility: visible;).
+* Maximum width of enlarged image is the window width.